 WHAT WILL MY CHILD WEAR TO SCHOOL?

-Grey Trousers / Grey Skirt/Pinafore, White Shirt (polo or cotton) (polo shirts recommended for Reception children), Red Sweatshirt/Cardigan (with school emblem), Red/White poloneck (during Autumn & Spring terms).
-Grey socks for boys and red/grey tights or white socks for girls.
+Grey Trousers/Grey Skirt/Pinafore, White Shirt (polo or cotton) (polo shirts recommended for Reception children), Red Sweatshirt/Cardigan (with school emblem), Red/White poloneck (during Autumn & Spring terms).
+Grey socks/white socks or red/grey tights.
 Children should wear school shoes (Velcro fastening shoes are best for Reception children) – no open-toed sandals or high heels, please.
 Trainers are only allowed for PE.

 Indoor: House Colour T-Shirt, Red Shorts

 Outdoor: House Colour T-Shirt, House Colour Hoody, Tracksuit Bottoms (black or grey), Plimsolls/Training Shoes.

 Swimming: Trunks (boys), Swimsuit (girls), Swim Hat, Towel